10 Best Tips to Motivate and Engage Students with Disabilities

 Tip 6: Sense of Humor

 - Use silly voices.
 Kids love this.
-You can talk in a funny voice during story readings, with puppets, or just during an activity to liven things up.
+You can talk in a funny voice during story readings, with puppets, or during any activity to liven things up.

 - Keep your relationships between classroom staff lighthearted.
 Students see how the adults interact with each other.
 If you are frequently joking and laughing with each other (about appropriate things, of course), they will see that.
 This type of atmosphere helps everyone feel more relaxed and at ease.
 It also makes any other providers who come in and out of your classroom feel the same way!